Alabama Pitts

 Edwin Collins "Alabama" Pitts Jr. (November 22, 1909 – June 7, 1941) was an American convicted felon who garnered media attention in his attempt to play professional baseball after his release from Sing Sing prison.
 While serving five years for robbing a grocery store at gunpoint, he played for the prison baseball and American football squads.
 After being denied the ability to play for the Albany Senators of the International League in 1935 by the president of the National Association of Professional Baseball Leagues, he appealed to Commissioner Kenesaw Mountain Landis, who granted his request.

 Pitts went on to play for five years as a baseball player for the Albany Senators; York White Roses and Trenton Senators of the New York–Pennsylvania League; Charlotte Hornets, Gastonia Spinners, Valdese Textiles, and Lenoir Finishers of the Carolina League; Winston-Salem Twins of the Piedmont League; and Hickory Rebels of the Tar Heel League.
 He played football for two years, including one as a member of the National Football League's Philadelphia Eagles.
-Two films (The Billion Dollar Scandal and Over the Wall) produced in the 1930s were inspired by his life story, and he was fatally stabbed at a tavern in June 1941.
+Two films (The Billion Dollar Scandal and Over the Wall) produced in the 1930s were inspired by his life story.
+Pitts was fatally stabbed at a tavern in June 1941.

-Early years
+Early life, family and education

 Pitts was born in Opelika, Alabama, to Edwin Pitts Sr., a member of the United States Cavalry, and Erma Mills Pitts on November 22, 1909.
 Edwin Sr. died five months after his son's birth.
 Pitts's mother gave him the nickname "Alabama" to distinguish him from his father, who was born in Georgia.
 She remarried Robert E. Rudd, with whom she had one child, Pitts's half-sister.
 They divorced thereafter, and Pitts and his mother moved to Peoria, Illinois, where Erma became a telephone operator.

-Pitts attended Crossman School, a high school in New Orleans, Louisiana, for one year and received a gold medal for high jump in 1924.
-The next year, he enlisted in the United States Navy at fifteen years old, and was stationed in China.
+Pitts attended Crossman School, a high school in New Orleans, Louisiana, for one year.
+He received a gold medal for high jump in 1924.

+The next year, at age 15, he enlisted in the United States Navy, and was stationed in China.
 He served for three years before receiving an honorable discharge.
-After his military career, he relocated to New York City, where he married in 1928.
-His mother left Illinois to be with her son in New York, and a judge later cited her unpredictable tendencies as a potential influence on Pitts's problematic life decisions.
+His mother left Illinois to be with her son in New York; a judge later cited her unpredictable tendencies as a potential influence on Pitts's problematic life decisions.